 Monaghan County Council has been working in association with Transport Infrastructure Ireland (TII) to develop a scheme to upgrade a 28km section of the N2/A5 Dublin-Derry Road.
 The proposed project is in County Monaghan between Clontibret and the Northern Ireland Border.
 This project is called the N2 Clontibret to Border Road Scheme.

 This is an important project to enhance key North/South and Regional connectivity and to improve road safety.

 While some planning and design work was undertaken on this scheme between 2008 and 2012, the previous project was suspended for economic reasons.
-Monaghan County Council has now appointed Jacobs Consulting Engineers (Jacobs) to advance the project through the planning and design process.
-Subject to funding, the design process will be developed in stages, with opportunities for the public to participate in the decision-making process at each stage.
+Monaghan County Council appointed Jacobs Consulting Engineers (Jacobs) in 2018 to advance the project through the planning and design process.
+Subject to funding, the design process was to be developed in stages, with opportunities for the public to participate in the decision-making process at each stage.

 The N2 Dublin to Derry route is a national primary road linking Dublin to Northern Ireland and the north west of the country, passing through the towns of Slane and Ardee, and bypassing Carrickmacross, Castleblayney and Monaghan before becoming the A5 as it passes through Northern Ireland.

 In March 2007 the Chancellor of the UK Exchequer and the Taoiseach announced a major new roads programme that included the A5 Western Transport Corridor from Aughnacloy to Derry (A5 WTC).
 This major infrastructural project aims to upgrade over 85km of the A5 route in Northern Ireland to a dual carriageway standard.
 At around this time Monaghan County Council also commenced the design process to upgrade a section of the N2 between Clontibret and the Northern Ireland Border.